mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 ## Persistence
 ### GP2
 * Default storage class is `gp2` which by is in "Delete" mode which means if PV is deleted, the underlying storage is also deleted.
-* To retain define a storage class `gp2-retain` by running `sc.yaml`.
-This will retain the PV.
-You will have to delete the storage from AWS console.
+* Create storage class `gp2-retain` by running `sc.yaml` for PV in Retain mode.
+Set the storage class as gp2-retain in case you ant to retain PV.
 See some more details on persistence [here](../../docs/persistence.md).
 ```sh
 kubectl apply -f sc.yaml
 ```